Skip to main content

 Gut dysbiosis can impair this conversion process, leading to a situation where TSH (Thyroid-Stimulating Hormone) and T4 levels appear normal on a lab test, yet the individual experiences all the symptoms of hypothyroidism due to low active T3.
 Additionally, the inflammation stemming from a permeable gut can suppress thyroid function at the cellular level by increasing levels of reverse T3 (rT3), an inactive metabolite that blocks T3 receptors.

-SCFAs also enter circulation and have systemic effects, including improving in muscle and liver tissue and promoting the release of satiety hormones like GLP-1.
+SCFAs also enter circulation and have systemic effects, including improving insulin sensitivity in muscle and liver tissue and promoting the release of satiety hormones like GLP-1.
 A microbiome deficient in these SCFA-producing bacteria, often due to a low-fiber diet, is strongly associated with insulin resistance and an increased risk for metabolic syndrome and type 2 diabetes.

 Gut Microbiome Influence on Hormonal Pathways